What 7.5 hours looks like when execution isn't in your way.

 The summary nobody would believe without the inventory

-Counting it up: 4 session PRDs (each with full OBSERVE-THINK-PLAN-BUILD-EXECUTE-VERIFY-LEARN phases and atomic ISC criteria), 5 grant applications (14k words), 4 grant derivatives (decks + EOIs), 1 working inbox triage system with 24 rules and ~50 live mailbox actions, 2 OAuth scope refreshes, 4 agent design docs, 1 complete website (index + blog + 2 posts + legal pages + SEO stack + favicons + build tooling), 2 live DigitalOcean droplets, 3 DNS records, Caddy + TLS + security headers + HTTP/3, 4 new TypeScript tools, multiple bug fixes, and all of this documented in a 7.5-hour runbook that you could hand to someone else to reconstruct or roll back.
+Tally it up.
+4 session PRDs (each with full OBSERVE-THINK-PLAN-BUILD-EXECUTE-VERIFY-LEARN phases and atomic ISC checks).
+5 grant apps (14k words).
+4 grant offshoots (decks + EOIs).
+1 working inbox triage with 24 rules and ~50 live mailbox actions.
+2 OAuth scope refreshes.
+4 agent design docs.
+1 full website (index + blog + 2 posts + legal pages + SEO stack + favicons + build tooling).
+2 live droplets.
+3 DNS records.
+Caddy + TLS + security headers + HTTP/3.
+4 new TypeScript tools.
+Many bug fixes.
+And all of it logged in a 7.5-hour runbook that you could hand to someone else to rebuild or roll back.

 No broken deploys.
 No rollbacks.
 No fake files.